10 Most Common Maritime Law Mistakes in UAE

 When it comes to hiring a UAE maritime lawyer, you need someone familiar with the in and out of maritime law.
 Maritime laws can be technical as there are several procedures and guidelines regarding maritime activities.
 These activities can include filing a maritime claim, signing a contract, registering a vessel, chartering a vessel e.t.c.

-Amal Khamis Advocates are leading UAE maritime law advocates.
+Amal Khamis Advocates & Legal Consultants are leading UAE maritime law advocates.
 We provide legal advice and assistance in maritime disputes arising from maritime contracts, carriage of goods, and chartering.
 Our clients are based in UAE and across the Middle East.
 We can help you win your case and get the compensation you deserve.

 At Amal Khamis Advocates & Legal Consultants, we have lawyers with vast knowledge and experience in maritime laws.
 We pay utmost attention to our clients and try to work with them to protect their rights and interests.
 Contact us today to seek legal aid as regards maritime matters.